Circuit Road flat murder: Boh Soon Ho

-Trial of Boh Soon Ho
+Trial

 The Circuit Road murder trial began at the High Court on 18 September 2019, with both the leading criminal lawyer Eugene Thuraisingam and his colleague Chooi Jing Yen representing Boh Soon Ho, who was then 51 years old.
-High Court Judge Pang Khang Chau was assigned to hear the case, and the prosecution - consisting of Wong Kok Weng and Joshua Chua - proceeded with the charge of murder by intentionally causing a bodily injury that could lead to death in the ordinary cause of nature.
+High Court Judge Pang Khang Chau was assigned to hear the case, and the prosecution – consisting of Wong Kok Weng and Joshua Chua – proceeded with the charge of murder by intentionally causing a bodily injury that could lead to death in the ordinary cause of nature.
 Should Boh be found guilty of this charge of murder, he could receive either the death penalty or life imprisonment.
 Boh also faced two charges of having sexual intercourse with a corpse and dishonest misappropriation of a deceased person's property, which warrant sentences of up to five years' jail, and up to three years' jail respectively, in combination to a possible fine for either one or both of these offences.

 Boh's account and defence

 Boh, who recounted his past and relationship with Zhang on the stand, revealed in court that on 18 March 2016, three days before the date of Zhang Huaxiang's murder, he happened to see a man together with Zhang outside her flat.
-Prior to that, Zhang began seeing Boh less and less since January 2016, and in combination to his prior suspicion relating to this, Boh grew more certain that Zhang was seeing someone else and began to think that she was cheating on him, despite their true relationship being not lovers from the start.
-This sighting also made Boh became angered at how Zhang did not reciprocate his feelings after thinking of the huge sum of money he spent on her meals and gambling.
+Zhang had been seeing Boh less and less since January 2016, and in combination with his prior suspicion relating to this, Boh grew more certain that Zhang was seeing someone else and began to think that she was cheating on him, despite their true relationship being not lovers from the start.
+This sighting also made Boh angered at how Zhang did not reciprocate his feelings after thinking of the huge sum of money he spent on her meals and gambling.

 On 21 March 2016, Boh invited Zhang to come to his landlord's flat at Circuit Road for lunch.
 After their meal of steamboat, Boh began making advances on Zhang, wanting to become physically intimate with Zhang, who rejected his advances and called him crazy.
-Then, Boh confrontationally asked about the man he seen together with Zhang, who told him that it was a man from China, with whom she went out together for a few times and whom she had interest in, and she added that her former boyfriend had come to visit her from China and it was normal for them to be intimate.
+Then, Boh confrontationally asked her about the man he had seen her with.
+She told him that it was a man from China, with whom she went out together for a few times and whom she had interest in, and she added that her former boyfriend had come to visit her from China and it was normal for them to be intimate.
 As a result of this answer, Boh became furious and he took a blue towel from his bathroom to wrap around Zhang's neck and strangle her from behind, which caused Zhang to die from suffocation.